RS001 – Chemical Hygiene Plan

 CHEMICAL WASTE

 Hazardous waste is generally defined as waste that is dangerous or potentially harmful to human health or the environment.
-Hazardous waste regulations are strictly enforced by both the Environmental Protection Agency (EPA) and the Tennessee Department of Environmental Conservation (TDEC).
-The Laboratory Supervisor is responsible for managing hazardous waste in a safe and compliant manner.
-Chemical waste shall not be poured down the drain or discarded in the trash without specific approval of the Office of Research Safety Affairs.
+Hazardous waste regulations are strictly enforced by both the Environmental Protection Agency (EPA) and the Tennessee Department of Environmental Conservation.
+The Laboratory Supervisor is responsible for managing the hazardous waste program in a safe and compliant manner.
+No chemical waste should be poured down the drain or discarded in the trash without specific approval of the Office of Research Safety.

 • Characteristic Wastes are wastes that exhibit one or more of the following properties: